 – you will be able to share your articles on social medias and gain audience

-You don’t need to post everyday.
+And you don’t need to post everyday.
 Google seems to like a better a long article to short news that don’t give any value for the reader.
 Try to share some knowledge.
-If your article is good, trust me: people will share it
+If your article is good, trust me: people will share it.

 4/ You don’t contact influential people